 If it’s a more major project, for instance where most of the roof is being replaced, then you may want to move out for a couple of weeks, particularly if the work is being done during winter.
 Most loft conversions will take between eight and 12 weeks to complete, while modular lofts can be installed in two weeks.

-A design aspect that can be overlooked but is absolutely essential to get right is the transition between the existing house and the new loft space.
+A design aspect that can be overlooked but is absolutely essential to get right with all loft conversions is the transition between the existing house and the new loft space.
 You may not have a lot of choice about the position of the staircase, but you can influence its look.
 Here's what to bear in mind:

 - Matching bannisters and tread design to those of the existing house can make the new staircase feel like it's always been there.
 Ideally, its proportions should echo those of the stairs below, too.